 - 1. Braking anticipate stops and brake gradually - 2.
 Speed obey the law at all times - 3.
 Gauges cultivate the habit of checking gauges periodically.
 These gauges were put there to indicate how the bus is running please use them! - 4.
 We have many different buses on our lot.
 If you drive a bus different than you are used to driving, please take some time to acquaint yourself with that bus before leaving the lot.
 All buses have different handling characteristics, such as turning radius and tail swing.
 Also, be aware of the size and seating capacity of the bus.
-Review the switch panel, headlights, wipers, brakes, etc., to insure safe operation of the bus.

-- 5. Accelerate from a stationary position Always start your bus moving in "DRIVE" unless you are heavily loaded and stopped on a hill, then use #1. - 6.
-Backing a bus Never back a bus on a school grounds while students are present.
-Backing should only happen in special circumstances and must be approved by the Supervisor. - 7.
+Review the switch panel, headlights, wipers, brakes, etc., to insure safe operation of the bus. - 5.
+Accelerate from a stationary position Always start your bus moving in "DRIVE" unless you are heavily loaded and stopped on a hill, then use #1. - 6.
+Backing a bus Never back a bus on a school grounds while students are present. - 7.
 Time Schedule Stay on your time schedule, never early or late.
 Synchronize your watch with the correct time.